kubernetes/community/contributors/design-proposals/local-storage-overview.md

 # Design Overview

 A node’s local storage can be broken into primary and secondary partitions.

+## Primary Partitions
 Primary partitions are shared partitions that can provide ephemeral local storage.
 The two supported primary partitions are:

 ### Root
  This partition holds the kubelet’s root directory (`/var/lib/kubelet` by default) and `/var/log` directory.
 This partition may be shared between user pods, OS and Kubernetes system daemons.
 This partition can be consumed by pods via EmptyDir volumes, container logs, image layers and container writable layers.
 Kubelet will manage shared access and isolation of this partition.
 This partition is “ephemeral” and applications cannot expect any performance SLAs (Disk IO for example) from this partition.